yeze322/Python-Projects/Markov Analyse/readme.md

 # Use Markov Chain To Analyze And Predict Sentece#

+# UPDATE 2015/03/22 #

+I come out with the sort on tail words!

+calculate the length of the tail_word_diction, if it's bigger than a number ( maybe 80 ~ 120 ), then use qsort; else, use insertsort!

+I'm quite saitisfied with the improvement! it costs only 30% time now!

+About choosing the number, I write a test program called 'Qsort VS Insertsort.py'

+It shows that when N between 80~110, the result will be best!

+Considering insertsort() is unstable, I choos the lower bound 80

+This example teaches me: try to use different method to solve problem!

+I will try merge sort later!

+What's more, about the randint() function , I delete it, and the program runs faster...

+Rand() is useless, because our dicion is not very sorted ( it's a dic, you can calculate the probability of after put all words the dic is sorted... compared with the set in C++ based on binary tree, this is almost impossible)

 # UPDATA 2015/03/9 #

 Noe I finish most of this model!